« HP's return to familiar IT roots | Main | Filing deadwood requires community's help »

 It's called a lift-and-shift, but that's a primary way of telling the user base that not much is changing.
 It's true from a user's perspective, although the internals of the 3 million lines of code are going through significant and interesting changes.

-Inside the PowerPoint slide deck -- and I love the transparency of this project, being done with governmental funding and open reports to users -- you can see that having an HP-UX version of UDA Central, written for the latest Itanium generation of HP's Unix servers, was essential.
+Inside the PowerPoint slide deck -- and I love the transparency of this project, being done with governmental funding and open reports to users -- you can see that having an HP-UX version of UDA Link, written for the latest Itanium generation of HP's Unix servers, was essential.

-There's so much more to see and say about this project, and we've arranged with project overseer Speedware to get us updates throughout the 18-month timeline.
-But the PowerPoint document and the diagram above say so much about how to handle a big lift and shift.
-Step by step, with all the details worked out to cover the 3000-isms of a system running for a few decades.
+It proceeds step by step, with all the details worked out to cover the 3000-isms of a system that's been running for a few decades.
 Starting with the data reporting is a great way to begin if you're working with plenty of existing reports.
 Finding a tool to carry you across that first step might be job one, if you're doing this yourself.

 And if that tool already runs on the HP 3000 today, so you could get a head start and use the capabilities of a UDA Central?
 That's a bonus for a homesteader who might someday be a migrator.
 Some tools are built for the interim and beyond.
 Although you'll need to set a Code Freeze date for your existing apps in a lift and shift, there's a way to let a tool start earning its keep before the freeze sets in.